MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

 **What's the difference between the home site and the SharePoint start page?**

 The [SharePoint start page](https://support.office.com/article/5ffd35a6-9fd8-47a4-900d-c548208d092e) is tailored for each user, powered by intelligence from the Microsoft Graph.
 It's a personalized way to find resources.
-The SharePoint home site is a carefully crafted collection of content that the organization wants to deliver to users.
+Your home site is a carefully crafted collection of content that your organization wants to deliver to users.